A Few Useful Photo Tips

 This "short list" of tips is a brief summary of various points to consider before and during a photographic session with a person who has a disability or serious illness.
 This list is by no means complete.
 More extensive guidance can be found in workshop training, digital training, or in the book, Photographing Children with Special Needs.

-Prepare for a different photo session experience when photographing a child with a disability.
+Anticipate a possibly different photo session experience when photographing a child with a disability.
 Preparation is the key to success.
-Depending on the disability, wheelchairs, low levels of communication and other possible less-than-typical behavior may be in play.
+Depending on the disability, wheelchairs or low levels of communication and other possible less-than-typical behavior may be in play.
 Prepare to expend more physical and/or emotional energy.
 On the other hand, a photographer's experience may be also exceptionally grand.
 One photographer said, "I left the home feeling like I was walking on a cloud."

-Learn about he child and the disability prior to a photo session.
-Find out as much as possible about how the child communicates, if props can be used, level of ability to sit or stand, type of disability, etc. Interview the parent and, if possible, the child.
-This will save time in the long run and also make your job a lot easier as well as provide superior results.
-Spend time with the child before the photo session to let him or her understand that you are no stranger to the family, allowing them to witness a friendly interaction with the parent prior to the shoot.
+Learn about the child and the disability prior to a photo session.
+But concentrate on the individual rather than the disability.
+Find out as much as possible about how the child communicates, if props can be used, level of ability to sit or stand, etc. Interview the parent and, if possible, the child.
+This will save time in the long run and also make your job a lot easier as well in order to provide superior results.
+Spend time with the child before the photo session to let them understand that you are no stranger to the family, allowing them to witness a friendly interaction with the parent prior to the shoot.

 Allow more than normal time for a session.
 However, sometimes it may be necessary to work faster than normal because of the child's short attention span or physical limitation.
-The ideal venue for a special needs child may be in their own home or outside (to allow for freedom of movement and natural lighting, but not full sun).
+The ideal venue for an a-typical child may be in their own home or outdoors (to allow for freedom of movement and natural lighting, but not full sun).
 Understand, however, that children with disabilities may be more sensitive to heat or cold.

 Work quickly but have patience.
-Children with disabilities may have unexpected behaviors that will require patience. (on both sides of the camera).
-They may be easily frustrated and tire before you accomplish what you had anticipated; accomplish your primary objectives first.
-If necessary, reschedule before a complete meltdown.
+Confusing?
+Children with disabilities may have unexpected behaviors that will require patience (on both sides of the camera).
+They may be easily frustrated and tire before you accomplish what you had planned Try to accomplish your primary objectives first.
+If necessary, reschedule before everyone is totally "spent."

 Explain to the child what you will be doing and ask or alert the child first before you attempt any interaction.
 Be careful about contact; some children do not like to be touched.
 Don’t use food as an incentive unless encouraged or provided by the parent.

 Relinquish control.
 Prepare to let the child take the lead (but not control).
 Many children may not be able to smile on demand or pose in a certain way or even look at the camera.
 It may be necessary to remove the camera from the tripod and hand hold it.
 If the child is able, allow him to hold a personal object that provides comfort or holds attention.
-Consider the household pet as an option.
+Consider the household pet as an good buddy for the photo.

 Be flexible.
 Prepare to alter or put aside some of your normally favorite and "proven" technical approaches for a session.
 Use a faster speed to capture unanticipated movement.
 Flash is not recommended, but consult with the parent.
-A 70-200mm is recommended for staying out of the child's immediate personal area.
+A 70-200mm lens is recommended for staying out of the child's immediate personal area.
+An 85mm lens is also an option.

 Use a camera baffle to hide you and your camera and also attract attention.

 Try to capture the spirit of the subject.
 Rather than striving to achieve the ideal pose and smile, relax and follow the child’s lead and movements.
-Be on guard to click the shutter when the child shows emotion or interest.
+Be quicks to click the shutter when the child shows emotion or interest.

 Prepare studio and equipment.
 Clear the path of cables, cords, and objects that could obstruct the child’s path.
-This must be done for the safety of the child as well as for the protection of your equipment.
-If on location, be sure to check it out ahead of time to evaluate lighting, placement of your subject, background and angles.
-A 50mm or 24-70mm lens might be recommended for photo shoots in the home in order to eliminate background destruction.
+This must be done for the safety of the child as well as for protection of your equipment.
+If on location, be sure to check it out ahead of time to evaluate lighting for time of day, placement of your subject, background and angles.
+When photographing in the family home, maintain a short depth of field in order blur background distractions (unless part of the story).

-If a background or 10 x 20 drop cloth is used, allow for plenty of movement that may not be adequate for your subject's movement.
+If a background or 10 x 20 drop cloth is used, allow for plenty of movement of your subject.
 On the other hand, many children may be more comfortable on the floor.
 Work with the parent ahead of time to consider the best options.

-Lighting.
+Lighting?
 Natural filtered light is best.
 Sun is not good.
-Allow for continual or unanticipated movement.
-Continuous daylight balanced lighting in a soft box has had proven results.
+Allow enough speed on camera setting for continual or unanticipated movement.
+Continuous daylight balanced lighting in a soft box has had proven results when indoors.

 Preparation for a photo session with a senior citizen

 Our best, most pertinent advice is, "Don't delay!"
-If your subject is a close relative or elderly neighbor or friend, book that photo session, the time to think "lovely portrait" is NOW.
-As they say, "There is no time like the present" to act on that impression that keeps get putting aside.
+If your subject is a close relative or elderly neighbor, or friend, book that photo session as though it is a priority.
+The time to think "lovely portrait" is NOW.
+As they say, "There is no time like the present."

 Formally pose or candidly capture the subject while engaging them in conversation.
 Suggested topics: family history, stories from youth or favored era, sports or hobbies, loved ones (living or not), feelings, etc.